TodePond/Airspace/README.md

 print("Hello world!");;
 ```

-Alternatively, you can use half a colon, and second half will be automatically inserted for you.
+Alternatively, you can use half a colon, and a second half will be automatically inserted for you.

 ```js
 print("Hello world!");